-Applications for 2009 MS scholarships now available online : Delaware Applications for the 2009 National Multiple Sclerosis Society program are now available at http://www.nationalMSsociety.org.
+Applications for 2009 MS scholarships now available online : Delaware Applications for the 2009 National Multiple Sclerosis Society Scholarship Program are now available at http://www.nationalMSsociety.org.
 Students who may qualify include high school seniors, high school graduates, or GED-earners of any age who either have MS or have a parent who has MS and who want to enroll for the first time in a college or a vocational-technical school.

 User Review( votes)

 According to instructions on the Web site, the applications will be accepted between October 15, 2008, and the deadline on January 15, 2009, at Scholarship America, a national nonprofit educational support and student aid service organization that receives and evaluates all of the applications.
 Scholarship America then sends the top candidates’ applications to the National MS Society for final review and final award decisions.
-Scholarship America also sends out notice of Awards in May, handles the distribution of award checks, and monitors student enrollment.
+Scholarship America also sends out notice of scholarship awards in May, handles the distribution of award checks, and monitors student enrollment.

 About the Delaware Chapter’s program

 The Delaware Chapter’s program also continues to grow with the generous support of the Eolyne K. Tunnell Scholarship and the Arthur J. Stapler Memorial Foundations.
 Combined, the donations from the Tunnell and Stapler families create a pool of money that specifically supports the higher education of Delaware students whose home life has been affected by MS. In 2008, six students received more than $11,000 for their freshman year of higher education.
 They were Josh T. Billy, Glasgow High School; Michael H. Custer, Dover High School; Torey L. Hewett, Caesar Rodney High School; Anthony J. McGuire, St. Mark’s High School; Alex R. Hahn, Caesar Rodney High School; and Jacob A. Markiewitz, The Charter School of Wilmington.